 1. You probably have other apps in play — and if you did as good a job on them as we know you did, then there’s plenty more opportunities for you to still make it in somewhere great.
 Today will feel crappy, but the game is absolutely not over for you.

-2. If you are now feeling nervous and worried, you could try for a school like Duke or NYU that has a deadline coming up in the next few weeks (We just released our 2020 update to the SnarkStrategies Guide for NYU).
-Those would still be Round 1 apps and you’d get an answer in the December timeframe.
+2. If you are now feeling nervous and worried, you could try for a school like NYU or maybe UNC or INSEAD that still has a deadline coming up in the next few weeks.
+Those would be early-season apps and you’d get an answer in the December or January timeframe.
 Might be worth looking into?
 Depending on the rest of your strategy that’s already in place.

-3. We have a Post-Mortem Rejection Analysis service that will examine what you submitted to Harvard to let you know an objective third-party perspective on possible reasons it did not turn out — though we’d mostly be concerned if your HBS app and an app to another school like Columbia or Darden have turned out as a “no” already.
-(Darden Early Action decisions will be out on Wednesday — WEDNESDAY!!
+3. We have a Post-Mortem Rejection Analysis service that will examine what you submitted to Harvard to let you know an objective third-party perspective on possible reasons it did not turn out — though we’d mostly be concerned if your HBS app and an app to another school like Columbia has turned out as a “no” already.
+(Darden Early Action decisions will be out IN TWO WEEKS!!
 Very exciting if you put your hat in the ring for them, you will know very soon if you’re in!)

 What if you get Further Consideration’d at Harvard?